 A Softswitch is a central software in a VoIP network, which connects the calling party with the called party.
-In a VoIP network, Softswitch provides call control intelligence so that call routing, signaling and terminating sessions is executed.
-A software based solution, Softswitch is also known as Class 5 Softswitch in the industry.
+In a VoIP network, Softswitch provides call control intelligence so that call routing, signaling and terminating sessions are executed.
+A software-based solution, Softswitch is also known as Class 5 Softswitch in the industry.
 You can get more information about a Class 5 Sofswitch from here.

 Session Border Controller

-A Session Border Controller, which is also known as Class 4 Switch is a software which secures communication network providing interworking between incompatible signaling messages and media flows.
+A Session Border Controller, which is also known as Class 4 Switch is software that secures communication network providing interworking between incompatible signaling messages and media flows.
 The main role of a Session Border Controller is to provide secure scalable IP-to-IP connections, message interworking, and transcoding.

 Difference Between a Session Border Controller and Softswitch